cristianprochnow/Ecoleta/README.md

 <br />

 **The fastest way to find the recyclable waste collection point near your home or localization.** With a simple click in your smartphone device, you will be able to help the natural environment around you.
-This simple (and awesome) attitude can transform and change since your self habits, ultil all the world.
+This simple (and awesome) attitude can transform and change since your self habits, until all the world.

 <h1 id="built-with">Built With</h1>